D8-X/d8x-liquidator/README.md

 ## 3 - Starting the bots

-Start all the liquidator bots on testnet by running
+Start all the liquidator bots by running

 ```
 $ sudo docker compose up --build -d